Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Alabama vs. Mississippi State College Football Odds, Plays and Insights

-Two of the nation's most prolific passing attacks square off when the No. 5 Alabama Crimson Tide (5-1, 0-0 SEC) take college football's 17th-ranked passing offense into a matchup with the Mississippi State Bulldogs (3-2, 0-0 SEC), who have the No. 5 passing offense, on Saturday, October 16, 2021.
-The Crimson Tide are massive, 17-point favorites.
-The contest has a 58-point over/under.
+Two of the nation's top passing attacks meet when the No. 5 Alabama Crimson Tide (5-1, 0-0 SEC) bring college football's 16th-ranked passing offense into a matchup with the Mississippi State Bulldogs (3-2, 0-0 SEC), who have the No. 5 passing offense, on Saturday, October 16, 2021.
+The Crimson Tide are heavy, 17-point favorites.
+The game has a point total set at 58.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.